-Exploration activities during the quarter resulted in the discovery of two new high-grade gold-silver vein zones, Bagual and Potranca, both of which are located immediately adjacent to the mineralised Brio structure.
+Exploration activities completed at Los Cisnes during early-2019 resulted in the discovery of two new high-grade gold-silver vein zones, Bagual and Potranca, both of which are located immediately adjacent to the mineralised Brio structure.
 The NE-trending Bagual vein/breccia system is currently known to extend over some 900m in length, with select rock-chip samples taken along the vein having returned gold-silver assays ranging from geochemically anomalous to high-grade, with a best sample of 109 g/t Au + 1,031 g/t Ag.
 Gold and silver assays from the three rock-chip samples taken from the nearby N-S-trending Potranca vein zone range between 0.3 g/t and 5.6 g/t Au, and 7 g/t and 267 g/t Ag.
-Further exploration to determine the upside potential of these new vein discoveries is in progress.
+Further exploration to determine the upside potential of these new vein discoveries is underway.

-An initial 8-trench exploration program was also completed at Los Cisnes.
-Assays were received for the first 4 of these trenches and reported on March 4, 2019, with sampling confirming the presence of high-grade gold-silver mineralization in the Bagual vein.
-Highlights included:
+An initial 8-trench exploration program was also completed at Los Cisnes in Q1, 2019.
+Assays confirmed the presence of high-grade gold-silver mineralization in the Bagual vein, with highlights including:

-High-grade gold-silver assays (37.5 g/t Au + 6 g/t Ag over 1.0 m and 9.7 g/t Au + 8 g/t Ag over 0.6m) were returned from two channel samples in Trench 1, which was cut perpendicular to the main Bagual structural corridor.
-Trench 1 is located approximately 20 m north-east of the Bagual "discovery" grab sample which assayed 109 g/t Au + 1,031 g/t Ag.

-• Gold-silver mineralisation in Trench 1 is associated with strongly-oxidized quartz-sulfide(-Feoxide)-bearing stockworks and breccia zones and lies under <1m of post-mineral overburden.
+- High-grade gold-silver assays (37.5 g/t Au + 6 g/t Ag over 1.0 m and 9.7 g/t Au + 8 g/t Ag over 0.6m) were returned from two channel samples in Trench 1, which was cut perpendicular to the main Bagual structural corridor.
+Trench 1 is located approximately 20 m north-east of the Bagual "discovery" grab sample which assayed 109 g/t Au + 1,031 g/t Ag. - Gold-silver mineralisation in Trench 1 is associated with strongly-oxidized quartz-sulfide(-Fe-oxide)-bearing stockworks and breccia zones and lies under <1m of post-mineral overburden.

-During the current nine month reporting period, the Company also completed a total of 16 diamond drill holes for 1,564m at Los Cisnes.
+During the current twelve-month reporting period, the Company also completed a total of 16 diamond drill holes for 1,564m at Los Cisnes.
 Two step-back holes (LCsD-14 and LCsD-18) were drilled to Mariana Resources Limited's ("Mariana") scout drill hole LCsD-09, with both drill holes successfully intersecting down-dip extensions to the high-grade silver mineralization: